aspose-zip/Aspose.ZIP-API-References/english/java/com.aspose.zip/splitarchivesaveoptions/_index.md

 ```

-Gets the size of segment.
+Gets the size of the segment.

 **Returns:**
-long - the size of segment.
+long - the size of the segment.
 ### setArchiveComment(String value) {#setArchiveComment-java.lang.String-}
 ```
 public final void setArchiveComment(String value)